thatstraw/ccna-notes/dynamic routing/ospf.md

 - Ospf uses areas to devide up the network
 - small networks can be single-area without any negative effects on perfomance
 - In large networks, a single-area design can have negative effects

+What is an Area?

+- An area is a set of routers and links that share the same LSDB
+- Backbone area is an areas where all other areas must connect to.
+- routers with all interfaces in the same area are calle internal routers
+- routers with interfaces in multiple areas are called area border routers (ABRs)
+- ABRS mantain a separate LSDB for each are they are connected to.
+It is recommened that you connect ABR to a maximum of 2 areas.
+Connecting more than that can overburded the router.
+- Routers connected to to the backbone area (area 0) are called backbone routers.
+- An intra-area route is a route to a destination inside the same ospf area
+- An interarea route is a route to a destination in a different ospf area